Kairos – The Ancient Greek Concept of Time and Opportunity

 The story of Caerus or Kairos, the Greek God of time, opportunity, luck and favourable moments, (Roman equivalent Tempus or Occasio) goes far to help understand perfectly the meaning of the word “Kairos“.

 Caerus, young and beautiful, is depicted standing on tiptoe, always running and with wings on his heels, (Like the God Hermes).
-He holds a pair of scales or a razor, balanced on a sharp edge, ready to run after and catch, the opportunity before it disappears.
+He holds a pair of scales or a razor, balanced on a sharp edge, ready to run after and catch the opportunity before it gets away.

 Caerus is the youngest son of the God Zeus who makes things happen at the right time.

-He brings that fleeting instant, that is to be seized and made the most of, before it has chance to get away.
+He brings that fleeting instant, that is to be seized and made the most of, before it has chance to disappear.

 Caerus with his one lock of hair